USS Tecumseh (SSBN-628): Service history

-From 1987 to 1992 Tecumseh was homeported in Charleston SC, making patrols from both Charleston and Holy Loch Scotland.
+From 1987 to 1992 Tecumseh was homeported in Charleston, South Carolina, making patrols from both Charleston and Holy Loch Scotland.
 In 1992, Tecumseh off-loaded its missiles and participated in war games out of Charleston for training of attack boats and other Anti-Submarine warfare vessels or planes.
-In January 1993, Tecumseh transited the Panama Canal, and subsequently ported in Bremerton, WA for decommissioning.
+In January 1993, Tecumseh transited the Panama Canal, and subsequently ported in Bremerton, Washington, for decommissioning.

 Decommissioning and disposal

 Tecumseh was decommissioned and stricken from the Naval Vessel Register on 23 July 1993.
 Her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Bremerton, Washington, was completed on 1 April 1994.

 Memorials

-Tecumsehs port torpedo tubes and a large piece of pressure hull were preserved and are now on display at the Naval Undersea Museum at Keyport, Washington.
+Tecumsehs starboard torpedo tubes and a large piece of pressure hull were preserved and are now on display at the Naval Undersea Museum at Keyport, Washington.